Nebukam/PCGExtendedToolkit/_sources/doc-sampling/sampling-line-trace.md

     -   name : In
         desc : Points that will be used as origin for line tracing pin : points
+    -   name : Point Filters
+        desc : Points filters used to determine which points will be processed.
+Filtered out points will be treated as failed sampling. pin : params
+    -   name : Actor References
+        desc : Points containing actor references, if that mode is selected. pin : point
 outputs:
     -   name : Out
         desc : In with extra attributes and properties